DataDog/integrations-core/ping_one/README.md

 ### Logs

-The integration collects and forwards PingOne logs to Datadog.
+This integration collects and forwards PingOne logs to Datadog.

 ### Metrics